andersganander/ECCS_Admin/README.md

 Through the Charge Amps administration interface, the cooperative's administrator can export reports on the electricity consumption for the various charging stations over a specific period.
 The report includes details about the charging station's serial number, name, consumption, and type of charging.

 ![Exported data](docs/readme_images/ECCS_spreadsheet_1.jpg)

-## User experience
-In order to visualise the flow of

 ## Flow charts
 <details>